How to Maintain Normal Blood Sugar (Glucose) Levels?

 - Poor circulation to the legs

-Fortunately, today we have enough scientific data to admit that type 2 diabetes is not only completely preventable, but often also reversible if a diabetic is only willing to improve lifestyle, do daily exercises, and go on a high-fibre mostly plant-based healthy diet (free from bad fats, sugar and other refined products).
+Fortunately, today we have enough scientific evidence to prove that type 2 diabetes is completely preventable and reversible if a diabetic is willing to improve their lifestyle, increase exercise and eat a healthy diet.

-Scientific research has been overloaded with data about various vitamins, minerals, antioxidants, super foods, and herbs that have been demonstrated their abilities to promote healthy blood sugar levels, normal insulin sensitivity, metabolism (healthy body weight), and energy production.
+Various vitamins, minerals, antioxidants and herbs have demonstrated their abilities to promote healthy blood sugar levels, normal insulin sensitivity, metabolism and energy production.

-- Biotin (Vitamin B7) is involved in normal macronutrient metabolism, including the body’s utilisation of carbohydrates (sugars).
-It stimulates glucose-induced insulin secretion in pancreatic beta-cells; High dose biotin has shown to improve glycaemic control in diabetics.
+- Biotin (Vitamin B7) is involved in normal macronutrient metabolism, including the breakdown of sugars.

 - Vitamin C has been shown to be beneficial in lowering fasting and post-meal glucose levels.

 - Zinc is needed for the synthesis, storage and secretion of insulin.
-Zinc, like vitamin D, alpha lipoic acid, and biotin, plays important role in type 1 diabetes (an autoimmune condition) as it protects pancreatic beta-cells from damage, and promotes normal function of the immune system.
+Zinc, like vitamin D, alpha lipoic acid and biotin, play an important role in type 1 diabetes, as it protects certain cells from damage and promotes normal function of the immune system.

-- Alpha lipoic acid is one of the most powerful antioxidants which “enhances glucose uptake in muscles, improves glucose tolerance, and is very effective for diabetic neuropathy.
-It also increases glutathione which protects pancreatic beta-cells from damage.”
+- Alpha Lipoic Acid is one of the most powerful antioxidants which enhances glucose uptake in muscles, improves glucose tolerance and increases glutathione levels.

-- Vitamin B12, especially in the form of sublingual methylcobalamin, helps prevent diabetic neuropathy.
-Deficiency of this vitamin seems to be a very common in diabetics due to the fact that metformin (popular diabetes medication) depletes B12.
-Methylcobalamin works even better in preventing neuropathies when it is combined with alpha lipoic acid.
+- Vitamin B12, (Methylcobalamin); Deficiency of this vitamin seems to be a very common in diabetics because metformin (popular diabetes medication) depletes B12.

-- Vitamin B6 plays important role in normal glycogen metabolism, preventing glycation, and regulating the release of stored glucose.
-In addition, vitamin B6 helps in managing diabetic neuropathy.
+- Vitamin B6 (Pyridoxine) plays an important role in normal glycogen metabolism and regulating the release of stored glucose.

-- Vitamin B3 (Niacin) contribute to normal energy-yielding metabolism and the reduction of tiredness.
-It also preserves beta-cell function in pancreas and assists in insulin binding.
+- Vitamin B3 (Niacinamide) contributes to normal energy-yielding metabolism and the reduction of tiredness.
+It also preserves immune cell function, in the pancreas and assists in insulin binding.

-- Supplementation with Folic acid together with Vitamin B6 and B12 are beneficial in reducing homocysteine levels and may therefore reduce risk of cardiovascular disease (CVD) among patients with Type 2 diabetes.
+- Supplementation of Folic acid, Vitamin B6 and B12 is beneficial in reducing specific amino acid levels and may therefore reduce risk of cardiovascular disease (CVD) among patients with Type 2 diabetes.

-There are also numerous scientific studies that repeatedly confirmed the following herbs and super grasses (super foods) may be beneficial in promoting normal insulin sensitivity, healthy glucose levels and carbohydrate metabolism:
+Many scientific studies confirm the following herbs and super foods may be beneficial in promoting normal insulin sensitivity, healthy glucose levels and carbohydrate metabolism:

-- Cinnamon bark is high in compounds that have shown a positive effect on reducing blood glucose levels.
+- Cinnamon is high in compounds that have shown a positive effect in reducing blood glucose levels.
 It was found that the cinnamon can make your cells more sensitive to insulin.

-- One of the studies concluded that Purple Rice Extract has shown to be “effective for the control of blood sugar… Anthocyanin from purple rice extract reduced the effect of diabetes and restores the deteriorating cardiac functions.”
+- Purple Rice Extract is effective for the control of blood sugar.
+Anthocyanin from purple rice extract, reduced the effect of diabetes and helps restores cardiac function.

-- According to a study, Jambolan Seed Extract contains “alkaloid, jambosine and glycoside jambolin that halt conversion of starch into sugar… Ellagic acid in Jambolan seed extract has lowered blood pressure by 35%.”
+- Jambolan Seed Extract contains alkaloid, jambosine and glycoside jambolin that slow down the conversion of starch into sugar.

 - Alfalfa demonstrates blood sugar lowering, insulin-releasing and insulin like activity.

-Also Milk Thistle Extract, N-Acetyl Cysteine and Methionine, are the three factors known to be essential for the production of glutathione, which is a most potent free radical scavenger that also plays a critical role in maintaining the body’s and liver’s normal function and elimination of toxins.
+Also, Milk Thistle Extract, N-Acetyl Cysteine and Methionine, are essential to produce Glutathione, which plays a critical role in maintaining the liver’s normal function and encourages the elimination of toxins.

-- Dr. Lawrence Wilson (2016) Chromium – the Blood Sugar Element
+- Lawrence Wilson (2016) Chromium – the Blood Sugar Element

 - Diabetes Tech.
 Ther.
 2006 The effect of chromium picolinate and biotin supplementation on glycemic control in poorly controlled patients with type 2 diabetes mellitus.
 Dec; 8(6): 636-43.